 These specifications refer to the number of pixels or dots that make up the picture.
 The more the better, but what’s important is getting the right specification for the right size screen.
 4k is a must on a 50-inch screen but isn’t detectable on a 24-inch or 32-inch TV.
 Keep reading for the complete guide.

-Whether you’re after a big screen for the living room or something smaller for a bedroom or kitchen, here are the best televisions, you can buy in the UK right now…
+Whether you’re after a big screen for the living room or something smaller for a bedroom or kitchen, here are the best televisions tested in UK homes & rated by experts…

 Best Smart TV with DVD Player